STELVIO PASS IN ITALY 🇮🇹

 Here a few more stats for you to find the Stelvio on a map and to get a better feeling what you expect:

 47 kilometres / 29 Miles of Zick Zack Route

 2,757 m (9,045 ft) above sea level

 between Bormio and Prato A. S. in Italy

-The truth is; the 47 kilometres long alpine pass between the town of Bormio and the village Prato dello Stelvio is not exactly a beauty — at first you will drive through thick wood before the landscape opens up and you will be mostly surrounded by rocks.
+THE UGLY TRUTH IS: the 47 kilometres / 29 Miles long alpine pass is not exactly a beauty — at first you will drive through thick wood before the landscape opens up and you will be mostly surrounded by rocks.
 Only a few small green bushes and some grass is breaking this slightly unreal landscape.

 The "Stilfser Joch" — so its German name is also the only non-winter ski resort in the Alps.
-Almost guaranteed is some snow on top of the pass, even during summers.
-The road itself is kept clear of snow and only open during summer month between June and October.
-We recommend approaching the Stelvio from the north west side to fully experience the famous wall of switchbacks and have the chance to take an iconic photo on the pass.
-Those who have driven it often want to return, and those who have not should get the opportunity to experience it.
+Almost guaranteed is some snow on top of the pass, even during hot summers.
+The road itself is kept clear of snow only during warmer weather between June and October.

 Constantly updated opening status information on the Stelvio Pass is available online.